-For an unknown reason in early 2016 I became obsessed with the idea of constructing a street organ.
-In February 2016 I ordered plans for a Senior 20 from John Smith in England.
+In early 2016 Jim became obsessed with the idea of constructing a street organ.
+In February 2016 plans for a Senior 20 from John Smith in Englandwere ordered.
 Construction of “Misty” began in March 2016 and finished (though it will never be ‘finished’) in August 2016.

-Since completing the organ I have given private performances in friend’s homes, have performed publicly with it on the San Diego waterfront, and in Balboa Park, and at the Antique Gas and Steam Engine Museum in Vista, CA. A performance at Oakmont of Escondido Hills (a retirement home) was especially rewarding.
-I played several Christmas rolls and folks sang along!
-It was fun.
+Since completing the organ Jim has given private performances in friend’s homes, has performed publicly with it on the San Diego waterfront, in Balboa Park, at the Antique Gas and Steam Engine Museum in Vista, CA, at the Kobey swap meet, the Little Italy Farmers Market, and at Belmont Park.

-“Misty”, my first street organ, was constructed loosely following John Smith’s plans.
-I could not have constructed this first organ without his plans and the accompanying video.
+“Misty”, Jim’s first street organ, was constructed loosely following John Smith’s plans.
+Jim could not have constructed this first organ without John’s plans and the accompanying video.
 There is a lot of John Smith DNA in “Misty”.

 “Misty” is an actual acoustic organ.
 Cranking the handle at the back of the organ drives bellows which pump air into the reservoir.
 The air in the reservoir escapes into the organ pipes through holes in the music rolls.
 Each roll holds approximately 7 minutes of music.

-I have started my second street organ.
-I am building to my own plans this time.
-I like to think of it as there is more James Coffee Studios DNA in this second organ…and less John Smith DNA.
-As time flows and as I continue to construct street organs the DNA ratio will continue to become James Coffee Studios stronger.
-I do have ultimate respect for John Smith.
-I could not (would not) have created my first street organ without his plans.
-On the other hand I am an artist and I have a technical background so I am comfortable moving forward with plans that I am creating for myself.
+Jim has started his second street organ.
+Building to his own plans this time Jim likes to think of it as ‘there is more James Coffee Studios DNA in this second organ…and less John Smith DNA’.
+As time flows and as Jim continues to construct street organs the DNA ratio will continue to become James Coffee Studios stronger.
+Jim does have ultimate respect for John Smith and could not (would not) have created the first street organ without his plans.
+On the other hand he is an artist with a technical background so is comfortable moving forward with plans that he is creating for himself.